POSTED April 24, 2021

 Engine Oil Samples For Pre-Purchase – Are They Really Useful?

-After years of taking oil samples for pre-purchase inspections, I’ve noticed there is a lot of confusion in the industry on what can be expected from doing a pre-purchase oil sample.
-The common misconception is that an oil sample is going to tell you exactly how worn the engine is, and absolutely everything wrong with it internally.
+I’ve noticed after years of taking oil samples a particular trend.
+There is plenty of confusion in the industry on what can be expected from doing a pre-purchase oil sample.
+There are common misconception about what an oil sample will tell you.
+This includes how worn the engine is, and absolutely everything wrong with it internally.
 I had a look at our records, and over the years we’ve done over 600 oil samples for our clients.
 After this volume of results, you start to see common results and trends.

 What is an oil sample?

-An oil sample is when a small portion of oil is taken from an engine, gearbox or piece of machinery, and sent to a lab for analysis.
-An oil sample is most commonly taken with a clean hose through a dipstick, although there are a number of different ways to take a sample.
-It is recommend oil samples are taken when the machine is hot and has been running previously.
+An oil sample is when a small portion of oil is taken from an engine, gearbox or piece of machinery.
+This sample is then sent to a lab for analysis.
+Most commonly it’s taken with a clean hose through a dipstick.
+There are however a number of different ways to take a sample.
+It is recommend oil samples are taken when the machine is hot and running recently.
 The easiest comparison is that it’s like a blood test for an engine.
 A sample oil analysis report can be found here.

 How do oil samples help?

 The truth is, an incorrectly interpreted oil sample can be completely useless.
-Further to this, a single oil sample can be taken out of context and there are best practices for interpreting the results.
-On the other side of the fence, an oil sample can be a life saver if it shows up with other contaminants that should never be in a component, for example: coolant or salt-water.
-Typically a one-off pre-purchase oil sample is not necessarily as useful for wear unless other previous samples can be used to create a trend, or there are significant amounts of different metals in fresh oil.
+A single oil sample can be taken out of context.
+Importantly, there are best practices for interpreting the results.
+A properly executed oil sample can be a life saver.
+For instance, if it shows up with other contaminants such as coolant or salt-water.
+A one-off pre-purchase oil sample is not necessarily as useful.
+To asses for wear unless, multiple samples can be used to create a trend.
+In some instances, a single sample can be useful.
+This could be when there are significant amounts of different metals in fresh oil.

 To get the most accurate results, the more you know about the oil the better.
-Taking note of the viscosity of the oil, make of oil, and length of time the oil has been in the component will put you in a better position to analyse the results.
+Taking note of certain features is critical.
+This can include the viscosity, make and length of time the oil has been in the component.
+Knowing this will sharpen the analysis.
 If the oil has just been changed, you may be sampling fresh oil.
 Do you have a number of previous oil samples over the life of the component?
 If so, you’re onto a gold mine of information and will be able to come to a well informed diagnosis.

 When are oil samples a life saviour?